-Waldenström macroglobulinemia is a rare blood cell cancer characterized by an excess of abnormal white blood cells called lymphoplasmacytic cells in the bone marrow.
-This condition is classified as a lymphoplasmacytic lymphoma.
-The abnormal cells have characteristics of both white blood cells (lymphocytes) called B cells and of more mature cells derived from B cells known as plasma cells.
-These abnormal cells produce excess amounts of IgM, a type of protein known as an immunoglobulin; the overproduction of this large protein is how the condition got its name ("macroglobulinemia").
+Waldenström macroglobulinemia is a rare blood cell cancer characterized by an excess of abnormal white blood cells in the bone marrow.
+These abnormal cells have characteristics of both white blood cells (lymphocytes) called B cells and more mature cells derived from B cells known as plasma cells.
+These abnormal cells with both lymphocyte and plasma characteristics are known as lymphoplasmacytic cells.
+Due to these cells, Waldenström macroglobulinemia is classified as a lymphoplasmacytic lymphoma.
+In Waldenström macroglobulinemia, these abnormal cells produce excess amounts of IgM, the largest of a type of protein known as an immunoglobulin; the overproduction of this large protein contributes to the condition's name (macroglobulinemia).

 Waldenström macroglobulinemia usually begins in a person's sixties and is a slow-growing (indolent) cancer.
 Some affected individuals have elevated levels of IgM and lymphoplasmacytic cells but no symptoms of the condition; in these cases, the disease is usually found incidentally by a blood test taken for another reason.
 These individuals are diagnosed with smoldering (or asymptomatic) Waldenström macroglobulinemia.
-It can be several years before this form of the condition progresses to the symptomatic form.
+It can be many years before a person with the condition develops noticable signs and symptoms.

 Other features of Waldenström macroglobulinemia are due to the accumulation of lymphoplasmacytic cells in different tissues.
 For example, accumulation of these cells can lead to an enlarged liver (hepatomegaly), spleen (splenomegaly), or lymph nodes (lymphadenopathy).
-In the bone marrow, the lymphoplasmacytic cells interfere with normal blood cell development, causing a shortage of normal blood cells (pancytopenia).
-Excessive tiredness (fatigue) due to a reduction in red blood cells (anemia) is common in affected individuals.
+In the bone marrow, the lymphoplasmacytic cells interfere with normal blood cell development, causing a shortage of healthy blood cells (pancytopenia).

 Waldenström macroglobulinemia affects an estimated 3 per million people each year in the United States.
-Approximately 1,500 new cases of the condition are diagnosed each year in this country, and whites are more commonly affected than African Americans.
+Approximately 1,000 to 1,500 new cases of the condition are diagnosed each year in this country, and white people are more likely to develop Waldenström macroglobulinemia than African Americans.
 For unknown reasons, the condition occurs twice as often in men than women.

-Waldenström macroglobulinemia is usually not inherited, and most affected people have no history of the disorder in their family.
-The condition usually arises from mutations that are acquired during a person's lifetime (somatic mutations), which are not inherited.
+Waldenström macroglobulinemia is not inherited, and most affected people have no history of the disorder in their family.
+The condition usually arises from genetic changes in blood cells that are acquired during a person's lifetime (somatic variants), which are not inherited.

 Some families seem to have a predisposition to the condition.
 Approximately 20 percent of people with Waldenström macroglobulinemia have a family member with the condition or another disorder involving abnormal B cells.